Advice On Car Accident Claims And Time Limits

 Car Accident Claim Time Limits Explained

-By Cat Way.
-Last Updated 4th October 2023.
+By Stephen Hudson.
+Last Updated 30th January 2024.
 Welcome to our car accident claim time limit guide.
 In the UK there are limitations on when and how you can make a personal injury claim, including a personal injury claim limitation period.
 If you need to make a car accident claim, talk to the accident claims specialists at Legal Expert today.

 In this guide, we’ll clarify what time limits apply if you have grounds to start a car accident claim.
 We’ll also explain circumstances where the time limit may work differently.
-In addition to this, we will talk you through the process of starting this type of claim.
+In addition to this, we will talk you through the process of starting a personal injury compensation claim.
 This guide also takes a look at compensation estimates for different injuries you may claim for following a car accident.
 Furthermore, we explain the advantages of claiming for a car accident with a No Win No Fee solicitor.

 car accident claim time limit